SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Proposed-Structure.md

 3-Functional-Programming/
 ├── 01-Introduction-to-Functional-Programming/
-Functions are versitile: explain some ideas of what it could be used for.
+Functions are versatile: explain some ideas of what it could be used for.
 ├── 02-Accumulation
 └── 03-Functional-Programming-Techniques/
     └── Generator-Comprehensions